 One of the most amazing things the internet has brought investors is the ability for everyone to participate in the financial markets.

+Once only the practice of the wealthy and Wall Street insiders, access to the engines of capital creation have become democratized for everyone.
 No longer does one need vast sums of capital, connections, or secretive knowledge to capture profits from the markets.

 In fact, even those with as little as $100.00 can put that money to work in ways that were once unimaginable.

 This article will explain my five favorite ways to invest in a small account.

 If you are employed and your employer offers an investment plan, take advantage of it!
 Many employers provide matching funds to employees who participate in their investment programs.